techsikandar/techsikandar.github.io/_posts/2019-07-25-streaming-with-kinesis.markdown

 }
 {% endhighlight %}

-You can base 64 decode the data to view the actual data which you sent.
+Decode the data to view the actual data that was sent to Kinesis:

 {% highlight ruby %}
 # echo "SGVsbG8gV29ybGQgMQ=="| base64 -d